 The front door yard is where people interact with the outer world.
 The door must be opened and closed according to certain regulations, at the right time.
 The inner upper trigram Gen (keeping still, the mountain) resembles a door and is signified as to stop, while the inner lower trigram Zhen, represented by line 2, is designated to move.
 Line 2 tends to move, but it is stopped by the door.

 Commentary on the image: Not to leave the front door yard is ominous; it has lost the correct timing to an extreme degree.

 Water remains in the marsh as it is restricted; it will start to overflow without being discharged at the right time.
 This is ominous as the marsh will flood.

-Enlightenment through nine two: to restrict according to regulations and to act at the right time.
+Enlightenment through nine two: to restrict according to regulations and act at the right time.
 Restriction is imposed without proper regulations; people have no idea of what to do.
 Or, self-restraint isn't practiced according to actual demands, nor at the right time; one loses an opportunity for achievement.
 This is ominous.
-If this line is activated, the hexagram will become Zhun (3), difficult to initiate, where one must enhance oneself to make a breakthrough, i.e. to leave the front door yard.
+If this line changes to feminine acting righteously and correlating with line 5, the hexagram will become Zhun (3), difficult to initiate, where a breakthrough or achievement can be made if one persists in what one is committed to.

 The 3rd line

-Text: As if not Jie (to restrict) is mingled with sighing, (which results in) no blame (or fault, or calamity).
+The subject is in a state of not Jie (to restrict); it responds with sigh, which results in no blame (or fault, or calamity).